Azure-Samples/contoso-creative-writer/README.md

 1. Sign in to your Azure account.
 You'll need to login to both the Azure Developer CLI and Azure CLI:

     i.
-First with Azure Developer CLI
+First with Azure Developer CLI:

     ```shell
     azd auth login
     ```

+    If you have any issues with that command, you may also want to try `azd auth login --use-device-code`.

+    This will create a folder under `.azure/` in your project to store the configuration for this deployment.
+You may have multiple azd environments if desired.

     ii.
-Then sign in with Azure CLI
+Then sign in with Azure CLI:

     ```shell
     az login --use-device-code
     ```

-    If you have any issues with that command, you may also want to try `azd auth login --use-device-code`.

-    This will create a folder under `.azure/` in your project to store the configuration for this deployment.
-You may have multiple azd environments if desired.

 2. Provision the resources and deploy the code: